InfoMagix/swift-auto-caller/README.md

 ## The Swiftomatic 3000
-* Plays swift calls at specified intervals.
+* Plays swift calls.
+Playback interval and audio files configuration via webpage
 * Uses a Raspberry zero W + DAC to provide an Aux in audio feed to an inexpensive amp which in turn plays calls via a connected speaker.

 * Swift call playback scheduling and  swift call audio file upload is user-configurable via interactive  web pages